susanw1/zscript/docs/Zcode.md

 Every command must be given a response, including empty commands (reset commands are exceptions to this, as there can be no response).
 	This response must contain a status field, with the letter `S`.
 This is zero if the command succeeded, and non-zero for a failure.
 An S response of `S10` indicates an command specific failure, whereas a lower (non-zero) code indicates an invalid command/parse error.
-	A parse error can be treated differently, and may, for example, halt execution in an execution space, where a non-parse error would not.
+	A parse error can be treated differently, and may, for example, halt execution in an Script space, where a non-parse error would not.
 A command failure response does not need to follow the format for the successful command response, and can,
 	for instance, use the big field string form to give detailed failure information.
 	For this reason the use of fields is not generally specified any failure condition, except for the `S` field (although commands may have specific mandated failure modes, which do have dictated structure).